michelesr/thesis/src/intro.md

 Chapter 3 introduces and explains in detail the *Docker* @docker container engine, with practical examples of usage, then it shows how the *Docker Compose*
-@docker-compose container orchestration tool that can be used to simply define and build portable development and testing environment.
+@docker-compose container orchestration tool can be used to simply define and build portable development and testing environment.
 The last section of the chapter exposes the structure of Gasista Felice, as well as its configuration of the development environment.